 Some client applications provide support for connecting to a data source using a driver without a Data Source Name (DSN).
 To configure a DSN-less connection, you can use a connection string or the Cloudera Hive ODBC Driver Configuration tool that is installed with the Cloudera ODBC Driver for Apache Hive.
+Settings in a connection string apply only when you connect to Hive using that particular string, while settings in the driver configuration tool apply to every connection that uses the Cloudera ODBC Driver for Apache Hive.

 The following section explains how to use the driver configuration tool.
-For information about using connection strings, see "Using a Connection String" on page 51.
+For information about using connection strings, see "Using a Connection String" on page 56.